-While power trading among utilities has existed for some time, Congress passed the Energy Policy Act of 1992 to give the Federal Energy Regulatory Commission (FERC), the authority to require open and non-discriminatory access to the nation’s transmission system.
-In certain instances, for example, municipalities and utilities that do not transmit electricity on other systems are not required to participate.
-This legislation allowed all licensed power marketers as well as utilities to fully utilize grid assets on a wholesale basis.
-The intent was to allow market-determined pricing of wholesale electricity.
-FERC Order No. 888 contributed to this process by providing for a “Proforma Tariff” that states the basic terms and conditions of open access transmission service to third parties on capacity above that required for the utility’s native load.
 Recently FERC issued a Notice of Proposed Rulemaking that requires utilities to join Regional Transmission Organizations by late 2000 and encourages creative pricing of transmission services.
 With the open grid access, each generating unit’s economics is exposed to market discipline on a wholesale basis, which has spurred asset divestitures by non-competitive operators.
 Electric distribution companies have now started to develop retail rates that more closely reflect wholesale market prices.
 In addition, as more states approve retail open access, retail customers will eventually be able to select generation suppliers other than the native electric distribution company.

 Current Regulatory Environment

-Regulatory authority is split between State and Federal authorities.
+Regulatory authority is split between state and Federal authorities.
 Wholesale transactions are regulated by Federal authorities as are interstate transmission and corporate structure.
 State authorities regulate retail sales, siting and production and distribution.

 Market Conventions

-Market prices are quoted in Dollars per megawatt hour for daily volumes of electricity.
-Power trades in the forward market in strips ranging from hour ahead to yearly and all combinations in between.
-Prices are quoted through brokers and the bid/offer spread can range from 25cents/Mwh to several dollars/Mwh.
-Volumes traded are traditionally quoted in increments of 50 Mwh.
-Physical power is normally settled on the 20th day of the following month of the power flow.
-Financial power transactions are normally settled on the 5th day of the month following the reference month.
-Options are generally exercised 2 business days prior to the relevant month and upfront premiums are paid 2 working days after the deal is struck.
+Market prices are quoted in dollars per megawatt hour for daily volumes of electricity.
+Power trades in the forward market in strips ranging from hour ahead to yearly and all combinations in betweenVolumes traded are traditionally quoted in increments of 50 Mwh

+NOTE: I deleted the above language because it contains generalizations that are not true – may vary from counterparty to counterparty depending on the underlying contract.